antroit47/decrypto/README.md

 Library: For a bruteforce atack use decrypt_smart in vigenere.py, length of the key must be provided.
 Returns an array of possible results sorted by *their vowels and consonants value*.

 # Steganography
-GUI: Only able to hide into 1 least signifficant bit of an image. *Steg 1bit* works hides strings into images, *Steg img* hides images within images.
+GUI: Only able to hide into 1 least signifficant bit of an image. *Steg 1bit* hides strings into images, *Steg img* hides images within images.

 Library (steganography.py): Also has 2 least signifficant bits hiding.